CS-3035-2025/cs-3035-2025.github.io/en_CA/pages/CS3035-group-project-video.md

 A limit of two groups will be able to do a presentation of the same technology.
 This will be awarded on a first-come, first-served basis.

-You will need to confirm your choice of technology and register your group with the instructor by completing this form as soon as possible, but no later than Oct 4th: [https://forms.office.com/r/YdVYKPhqc9]
+You will need to confirm your choice of technology and register your group with the instructor by completing the form above as soon as possible.

 Here are some examples of toolkit you might choose.
 Often interface toolkits have bindings for different languages.
 For example, Tk is often paired with tcl, Python, and Ruby.
 The language you use is up to you, but  it should be a language other than Java.